I’ve been trying to make the very most of this time in lockdown.

 Then, just as I was really hitting my stride, the coronavirus landed and – of course – all the gyms shuttered up.
 After working so hard to move forward with my fitness and feeling all the benefits, I didn’t want to start sliding backwards again, so I’ve had to be a bit more inventive.

-When it became clear lockdown was looming, I ordered some resistance bands, a foam roller and a kettlebell.
-I already had some hand weights and a yoga mat, so I had an instant mini home gym.
+When it became clear lockdown was looming I knew I had to quickly figure out how to start working out from home.
+I already had some hand weights and a yoga mat, so ordered some resistance bands, a foam roller and a kettlebell.
+Voilà!
+An instant mini home gym.

 However, my issue has never been equipment, it’s motivation and accountability.
 I wake up with the best intentions to work out, but by the time I’ve homeschooled and done some work and had something to eat and pottered around, it’s late afternoon and I can’t be bothered anymore.
 Also, I need the formality of a class and someone telling me what to do, otherwise I don’t push myself.